 A return to the familiar when other plans come to nought10th November 2008

-I was far from disgruntled and the sights from Orrest Head should have put paid to any humbug anyway.
+Even so, I was far from disgruntled, and the sights from Orrest Head should have put paid to any sense of humbug anyway.
 It was its usual splendid self while I admired the views, even with a very noisy dog and her apologetic owners.
-The pooch had the misfortune of an aggressive appearance and an equally aggressive bark but I soon learnt to ignore her enough in order to make a few photos.
-The fells by now have their autumn/winter clothes on and there’s an occasional dusting of snow to be seen in places too.
+The pooch had the misfortune of an aggressive appearance and an equally aggressive bark, but I soon learnt to ignore her enough to make a few photos.
+The fells by now have their autumn/winter clothes on them, and there’s an occasional dusting of snow to be seen in places too.
 Panoramic views were just the balm to soothe the soul after the noisy interruptions.

 Having bobbed up to Orrest Head from Windermere’s train station, I bobbed back down the other side as I made for the road near The Causeway Farm.
 A very short eastbound piece of tarmac bashing later, I began to cross fields again to reach Moorhowe Road where I repeated the shuffle but reaching a gravel track called Dubbs Road.
 Shortly after passing Dubbs Reservoir, the views over Troutbeck opened out before me and northern vistas were packed full of gloriously humpy whalebacks of hills.
 All of this was familiar to me from a previous circular walk from Windermere to Kentmere and a linear wander from Windermere to Staveley by way of Kentmere.

-I came down Yoke in the dampness and I need to admit that having pull on waterproofs did cost me some time.
-Given that the rain didn’t stay long, I am left wondering if it would have been better braving it but you never know with these things and it’s often better to be safe than sorry.
-The sun was lowering in the sky all the while as I retraced my steps and I was happy to be making progress all the while.
-When I made Garburn Road, I decided stick with that track rather than continuing along Dubbs Road because of the hour that it was.
-That meant descending on a lot of loose surface and it did begin take its toll on my patience so it was not before time that I left it for the much smoother Longmire Road, another track in spite of the name.
+I came down Yoke in the dampness, and I need to admit that having to pull on waterproofs did cost me some time.
+Given that the rain didn’t stay long, I am left wondering if it would have been better braving it, but you never know with these things, and it’s often better to be safe than sorry.
+The sun was lowering in the sky all the while as I retraced my steps, and I was happy to be making progress all the while.
+When I made Garburn Road, I decided to stick with that track rather than continuing along Dubbs Road because of the hour that it was.
+That meant descending on a lot of loose surface, and it did begin to take its toll on my patience, so it was not before time that I left it for the much smoother Longmire Road, another track in spite of the name.